vaibhavzambad/RipperFit/README.md

 # Project_IT_Resource
-IT Resource on Ruby On Rails
+This repository contains all the documents and development code related to IT Resource Project based on Ruby On Rails.